asa-stat-computing-and-graphics/COST-DataExpo-2018/UnsupervisedLearningUSWeatherForecastPerformance/README.md

 #### This is the reproducible code package for the paper Unsupervised Learning on U.S. Weather Prediction Accuray.
 The repository includes the real and raw U.S. weather data, R code of real data, and R code for simulation study.

 ### Programming language of the project and execution system
-R 4.1.0 and Latest Rstudio, Windows 10 (Please run under these environment to reproduce the plot and tables!
-Under other version or system, the result would be slightly different, and simulation might experience error
+R 4.0.5 (or above!) and Windows 10 (Please run under these environment to reproduce the plot and tables!
+Under other version or system, the result would be slightly different, and simulation might experience error.

 ### Real and Raw Datasets
-1. forecast.zip
+1. forecast.zip and forecast.rds

 The file contains all the forecast records.
-Please get the forecast.dat file from it first.
+To get the original format data (which is used in the real data analysis), please get the forecast.dat file from it first.

+We have saved the forecast.dat to forecast.rds with smaller size.

 2. location.csv